Temporal Correlation in Last Passage Percolation with Flat Initial Condition via Brownian Comparison: Outline of the proof and the key technical ingredients

 \subsection{Acknowledgements}

 The authors thank Patrik Ferrari for bringing this question to their attention and explaining the heuristic from \cite{FS16}.
 We also thank Alan Hammond and Milind Hegde for useful discussions about the Brownian comparison result in \cite{HHJ+}.
-RB is partially supported by an ICTS-Simons Junior Faculty Fellowship, a Ramanujan Fellowship (SB/S2/RJN-097/2017) from the Science and Engineering Research Board, and by ICTS via project no. 12-R\&D-TFR-5.10-1100 from DAE, Govt.\ of India.
+We are grateful to two anonymous referees for a careful reading of the manuscript and numerous helpful comments and suggestions.
+RB is partially supported by a Ramanujan Fellowship (SB/S2/RJN-097/2017) from the Science and Engineering Research Board, an ICTS-Simons Junior Faculty Fellowship, DAE project no. 12-R\&D-TFR-5.10-1100 via ICTS and Infosys Foundation via the Infosys-Chandrasekharan Virtual Centre for Random Geometry of TIFR.
 SG is partially supported by a Sloan Research Fellowship in Mathematics and NSF Award DMS-1855688.
 Part of this research was performed at ICTS while SG and LZ were attending the program -Universality in random structures: Interfaces, Matrices, Sandpiles (ICTS/urs2019/01), we acknowledge the hospitality.